1. Kempten University of Applied Sciences

 You can check the dates in the calendar .
 The practical stints each run partly into the breaks between semesters.

-Are lectures also presented in English?
+Are any courses conducted in English?
 If so, how many – and do I also have to take exams in English?

 This degree programme is taught in German.
 In some cases, a course might also be offered in English, in which case this would also apply to the exam.
-But this really shouldn’t cause you to worry, as this really happens very rarely – so far mainly as an elective option – and the English that you learned in school, even it was a long time ago, is entirely sufficient.
+The English you were taught in school will be sufficient for this purpose.

 What does the course cost?

 There are no tuition fees for this degree programme.
-The only costs incurred will be the usual outgoings associated with studying, such as the semester fee a very modest sum for photocopying, buying books.
-There might also be (similarly low) costs for field trips, which are heavily subsidised by the university.
+The only expenses will be the usual costs associated with studying, such as the semester fee and very small sums for photocopying, buying books, etc. There might also be (similarly low) costs for field trips, which are heavily subsidised by the university.